Home → Abuse & Harassment

 How law enforcement can help

-Maine law enforcement officers receive special training to assist victims of domestic violence to prevent further abuse.
+Maine law enforcement officers receive special training to help victims of domestic violence prevent further abuse.
 Officers may:

-- Give the victim written information about domestic violence help that is available locally, and how to file a protection from abuse case;
+- Give the victim written information about domestic violence or sexual assault help that is available locally, and how to file a protection from abuse case;

-- Assist the victim in obtaining medical treatment caused by the abuse, including driving the victim to the nearest hospital emergency room.
+- Assist the victim in obtaining medical treatment caused by the abuse; and/or

-An officer may arrest an individual with or without a warrant if the officer reasonably believes that a violation of a previously granted temporary or final protection from abuse order has occurred.
+- Arrest an individual with or without a warrant if the officer reasonably believes that there has been a violation of a previously granted temporary or final protection from abuse order.
 The violation of the order does not need to have taken place in the presence of the officer.